 Other Recommendations

-Others believe that we should find and treat all cancers.
-Whether or not this is really in the patient′s best interests.
+There are varying opinions regarding whether all cancers should be aggressively treated, and the best course of action may differ based on individual patient factors.
 The latter approach may be quite contrary to patient expectations as well as patient well-being.
 This is especially true if the healthcare provider did not accurately warn the patient of possible side effects in advance.

-This leaves many men trying to negotiate a minefield of conflicting recommendations from experts.
+This can lead to confusion for many men who encounter conflicting recommendations from healthcare experts.
 To resolve this conflict, a man should inform himself of the pros and cons of testing for prostate cancer.
 As well as subsequent treatments that may be initiated by an out-of-range PSA result.

 All treatment for prostate cancer has significant side effects, mostly sexual.
 Medical personnel often tend to minimize such side effects when they present them to their patients.
-Any man that values his sexual abilities should think hard and twice about submitting to any treatment for prostate cancer, especially surgery.
+It’s important for any man considering prostate cancer treatment, especially surgery, to carefully weigh the potential side effects, including impacts on sexual function, and to make an informed decision based on their unique circumstances.
 3

 Screening for Prostate Cancer